 Blessed is She- Blessed is She has tons of great resources for Catholic women.
 From daily devotionals and blog posts to Blessed Brunches and online workshops, this ministry does an incredible job of serving Catholic women all over the world.

-Helena Daily- Helena Daily is a new website for Catholic women, and so far, I’m loving it!
+Theology of Home- Theology of Home is a wonderful website for Catholic women.
 Each day, it publishes a new “collection” of media curated specifically for Catholic women, and you can have the daily collection delivered straight to your inbox so you don’t forget to check it out!

 When Women Pray: Eleven Catholic Women on the Power of Prayer– Read this beautiful book reflecting on the power of feminine prayer.
 I recommend reading a chapter at a time, preferably in the presence of the Blessed Sacrament, and really taking the time to meditate on the questions at the end of each chapter.